GhostTalker/MMM-Pir/README.md

 # MMM-Pir

+**This is the clone of the original MagicMirror Module.
+The author decided to remove it.**

 After a configured time without any user interaction the display will turn off and hide all modules for economy mode.

 It will wake up with a Pir sensor, Touch screen or crontab